SanderJBouwman/shiniertreecheckbox/readme.md

 #### Examples
 <details>
   <summary>Simplest form (method 1)</summary>
-This is the simplest form of creating a shiniertreecheckbox (method 1)
+This is the simplest form of creating a ShinierTreeCheckbox (method 1)

 ```r
 shiniertreecheckbox("mytestID",